sketchplugins/plugin-directory/README.md

 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Find And Replace](https://github.com/mscodemonkey/sketch-find-and-replace), by Martin Steven: Sketch 3 plugin to do a simple find and replace on text within layers
 - [Magic Mirror](http://magicmirror.design), by James Tang: Perspective Transformation for Sketch Artboards
-- [sketch-app-asset-export](https://github.com/work4blue/sketch-app-asset-export), by Andrew Huang: Sketch3 plugin, One key export Android/iOS App icons.
+- [App Asset Export](https://github.com/work4blue/sketch-app-asset-export), by Andrew Huang: Sketch3 plugin, One key export Android/iOS App icons.
 - [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
 - [Bound with Box](https://github.com/lewishowles/sketch-bound-with-box), by Lewis Howles: Draws a rectangle of the same size, shape and position as the selected layer, with possible padding.
-- [Sketch2ae](https://github.com/bigxixi/sketch2ae), by Big XiXi: A Sketch plugin to export sketch file to Adobe After Effect
+- [Sketch2AE](https://github.com/bigxixi/sketch2ae), by Big XiXi: A Sketch plugin to export sketch file to Adobe After Effect
 - [Remove All Guides](https://github.com/ichik/removeallguides), by ichik: Remove all guides from the artboard with a shortcut.
 - [Sketch Pixel Cleanup](https://github.com/stackdevelopment/sketch-pixel-cleanup), by Stackdevelopment: A plugin for Sketch to fix all of those partial pixels
 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data
-- [Layerrenamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch.
+- [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch.
-- [material-design-color-palette](https://github.com/t32k/material-design-color-palette), by t32k: Sketch app plugin for displaying Google material design color palette.
+- [Material Design Color Palette](https://github.com/t32k/material-design-color-palette), by t32k: Sketch app plugin for displaying Google material design color palette.
 - [Sketch Layer Tools](https://github.com/hrescak/sketch-layer-tools), by Matej Hrescak: A box for random useful sketch commands meant to make work with layers easier.
 Contains most of my previous commands and plugins combined, plus a bunch of new ones.
 - [Move It](https://github.com/dawidw/move-it), by Dawid Woźniak: Sketch plugin that let's you move selected layers verticaly and horizontaly.
 - [Color Copier](https://github.com/mfouquet/color-copier), by Michael Fouquet: Sketch Plugin to quickly copy color RGB/HEX values.